sg-1validator/ics-testnets/game-of-chains-2022/schwifty/README.md

 ## Status

 Schwifty is the first ICS consumer chain with an NFT module!
+You want to vote "Yes" on this proposal.
 Assuming the Game of Chains community approval of the Schwifty governance proposal, implementation will occur as follows:

 * Timeline
   * 2022-12-01: Spawn time: `2022-12-03T16:00:00.000000000Z`